 Let us help you connect to the community!

 Mark Billings joined BFMP in February 2015 as a previous volunteer.
 As the program and communications coordinator, Mark manages the school, community-based and foster care programs in Dickinson, Hebron, Glen Ullin, Bowman and New England.
 He recruits and coaches mentors, facilitates mentee referrals in the public schools and initiates and manages the matches.
 Mark also writes organizational messaging.
-A 2018-19 participant in the Change Network North Dakota funded by the Bush Foundation, Mark is working with local immigrants from African countries in creating a cultural mural in downtown Dickinson and involving residents in the 2019 HarvestFest on Sept.
-14 at Dickinson State University.
+A 2018-19 participant in the Change Network North Dakota funded by the Bush Foundation, Mark also worked with local immigrants from African countries in creating a cultural mural in downtown Dickinson and involving residents in the 2019 HarvestFest at Dickinson State University.
 An inaugural recipient of the 2017 MENTOR: National Mentoring Partnership Fellowship, Mark also worked with BFMP staff in creating the Family Fun Day 10K, 5K & Youth Competition — an event which has attracted 700 participants and raised $40,000+ for mentoring since its inception five years ago.

 (701) 483-8615, x105 firstname.lastname@example.org